Heated Towel Rail Installation Cost

 A heated towel rail is a popular bathroom accessory in which the rails heat up to keep your towels warm.
 These heated rails can use either hot water from your central heating system or electricity to stay warm.

-They are available in a wide variety of styles and the electrical type can be hardwired or simply use a power cord which needs to be plugged down to an electrical outlet.
+They are available in a wide variety of styles, and the electrical type can be hardwired or simply use a power cord which needs to be plugged down to an electrical outlet.

 To fit an electrically heated towel rail in a bathroom you will need a qualified electrician.
-To fit a towel rail which is connected to your central heating system you should really use a qualified plumber.
+To fit a towel rail which is connected to your central heating system you should use a qualified plumber.

 Is there a timer switch available for a shower room towel rail?

-Heated Towel Rail Prices
+Heated Towel Rail Installation Prices

 Job Description Duration Material Cost Labour Cost